 - Create a Sensory Bin for Vocabulary: Fill a bin with rice and hide small objects inside.
 As your child finds each item, ask them to name it or describe how it feels.

 - Sing Songs with Movements: Choose songs that include actions (like “The Wheels on the Bus”).
-This helps with following directions and learning new words.
+This helps with obeying directions and learning new words.

 Age-Appropriate Sensory-Based Activities

-Children of different ages can benefit from sensory play, and you can adjust the activities to suit their developmental stage.
+Children of different ages can gain from sensory play, and you can adjust the activities to suit their developmental stage.
 Below are some ideas for different age groups.

 How to Tell If Sensory Activities Are Effective